The One CoffeeOne city. One pick. Properly argued.

 Bristol has a cluster of own-roastery cafes across Stokes Croft, Southville, and Clifton.
 Three sit at the top of the scene, and the choice between them turns on the depth of their green-coffee buying, not the fact of the drum.

 Two others are worth knowing about.
 Full Court Press is the most formally credentialed operation in the city: a Q-Grader certified head roaster, producer prices published on every bag, experimental processing across rare origins, and competition-grade lots rotating weekly across espresso and filter.
 In a smaller scene it'd be a credible pick on institutional seriousness alone.
-The cafe-floor record falls short of Sweven's, though: no equivalent of an independent top-44 UK listing, no Prufrock comparison from a coffee-literate visitor.
+The green-coffee buying stops short of Sweven's, though: a strong programme that doesn't reach the rarer competition-circuit varietals Sweven stocks routinely.

 A dedicated brew bar, a tasting-note-led menu, structured education tours, staff who walk customers through the options: Wogan Coffee Roastery Shop & Brew Bar bets on the cafe-floor experience.
 An Indonesian visitor seeking it out and buying retail beans to take home is the kind of reach most Bristol cafes don't manage.
 The sourcing programme reads thinner by comparison, without the named producers or experimental processing that Full Court Press and Sweven both reach for.